-Expand and strengthen the FDIC’s participaton and leadership role in providing technical guidance, training, consulting services and information to international governmental banking and deposit insurance
+Expand and strengthen the FDIC's leadership role in providing technical guidance, training, consulting services and information to international governmental banking and deposit insurance organizations.

 Scope of information sharing and assistance available to international governmental bank regulatory and deposit insurance entities.